kvarak/dnd/docs/_Folk/beastfolk.md

 <div class="columnsthree">

 - **Climber**.
-You have a climbing speed of 20 feet.
+You have a climbing speed of 20 ft.

 - **Woodland Adept**.
-You are most at home in forests and woods, and gain advantage on Stealth and Survival checks made in this type of terrain.
+You are most at home in forests and woods.
+Add the *Survival* skill to your class skills if not already there.
+The *Stealth - Forest* and *Survival - Forest* skills cost 0 for you.

 - **Low-light Vision**.
-You have keen senses, and can see in dim light within 60 feet of you as if it were bright light.
+You have keen senses and can see in dim light within 60 ft of you as if it were bright light.

 </div>